 10. Is Red Sea salt good for you?

 The huge salt content in the Red Sea is actually thought to be beneficial to our health.
 That’s because the minerals, salt levels and black sand could help the way our blood circulates and could even help with joint pain.
 Don’t go drinking it, however!

 11. It’s home to plenty of sunken ships…

 The Red Sea is full of intriguing shipwrecks, some of which sunk here as long ago as the Second World War!

 The Red Sea also appears in the Bible – as Moses famously separated the waters to help the Israelites escape to freedom from Egyptian rules.

 Around 7% of all sea trade occurs through the Suez Canal, which links the Red Sea to the Mediterranean.

-Do you have any interesting or fun facts about the Red Sea that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Red Sea?
+Share them in the comments below!